6 Types of Wood for Phinisi Boats in Indonesia

 Visit Riara Marine in Bulukumba to Experience Boatbuilding

-- Explore the types of wood used in Phinisi construction, including ironwood (Kayu Ulin), teak (Jati), bitti, and mangrove—each selected for strength, flexibility, and spiritual value.
+- Explore the types of wood used in Phinisi construction, including ironwood (Kayu Ulin), teak (Jati), bitti, and mangrove.
+Each is selected for strength, flexibility, and spiritual value.

-- See how timber is cured, cut, and shaped by hand, using tools like adzes and chisels with astonishing precision—without blueprints.
+- See how timber is cured, cut, and shaped by hand, using tools like adzes and chisels with astonishing precision, all without blueprints.

 - Learn the meaning behind each wood’s role, from the keel to the hull and deck, guided by cultural rituals and elder wisdom.